ctjlewis/FinGraph/README.md

 A simple abstraction layer on top of Matplotlib that allows for easily displaying financial graphics.

-_Please read this README on GitHub to ensure the SVG examples display._
+_Please read this README [on GitHub](https://github.com/ctjlewis/FinGraph) to ensure the SVGs display correctly._

 ## Examples